jsueprez/blockchain-developer-bootcamp-final-project/README.md

 The Criollo Market dApp is able to work with 2 differents networks, Rinkeby, and ganache-cli.

-#### To configure the ganache-cli on metamask, add a network with the following parameters:
+- To configure the ganache-cli on metamask, add a network with the following parameters:

 ![image](https://user-images.githubusercontent.com/19668390/146653762-abae6a2f-2df0-4da0-a949-561abb377218.png)

-#### To add the wallet given by the ganache-cli instance in Metamask, copy the Mnemonic given by the ganache_cli and import it using secret recovery phrase.
+- To add the wallet given by the ganache-cli instance in Metamask, copy the Mnemonic given by the ganache_cli and import it using secret recovery phrase.

 ![image](https://user-images.githubusercontent.com/19668390/146654119-963e4a7e-a959-486b-b671-2fe8f408cff1.png)

+- If you get TXRejectedError when sending a transaction, reset your Metamask account from Advanced settings.

 ## How to run this project on Ethereum tesnet: